 History of Graaff-Reinet

-Graaff-Reinet is the oldest town in the Eastern Cape and the fourth oldest town in South Africa.
+Graaff-Reinet is the oldest town in the Eastern Cape and the fourth oldest town in South Africa after Cape Town, Stellenbosch and Swellendam.

 The first European inhabitants of the area were the Dutch trekboere (nomadic farmers) who moved away from the restrictive rule of the Dutch East India Company at Cape Town in search of suitable grazing for their cattle and sheep.
 The first official farms were awarded in 1770.

-The town was founded in 1786 by the Dutch East India Company (VOC) as a trading post and military outpost and named after Cornelis Jacob van de Graaff, the then-governor of the Cape Colony, and his wife Cornelia Reinet.
+The town was founded in 1786 by the Dutch East India Company (VOC) as a trading post and military outpost and was named after Cornelis Jacob van de Graaff, the then-governor of the Cape Colony, and his wife Cornelia Reinet.
 The town was originally called “de Wiljdgelegen Colonie van Graaff-Reinet”, which means “the Wildly Located Colony of Graaff-Reinet”.
+The location for the Drostdy and administrative centre was carefully selected as the Sundays River formed a natural protective loop around the settlement, while the fertile surrounding land supported farming and livestock production.
+The town quickly became an important centre for trade, administration and agriculture in the eastern reaches of the colony.

-The new village of Graaff-Reinet developed slowly and was none the less pivotal to the development of the surrounding area.
-Skilled artisans such as wagonwrights, saddlers, blacksmiths, carpenters and builders swelled the population and by the mid nineteenth century the town was the most important settlement on the eastern fringes of the Cape Colony north of Port Elizabeth.
-The town was also a major stopover for travelers on their way to the interior of South Africa.
+The new village of Graaff-Reinet developed slowly and was nonetheless pivotal to the development of the surrounding area.
+Skilled artisans such as wagonwrights, saddlers, blacksmiths, carpenters and builders swelled the population, and by the mid-nineteenth century, the town was the most important settlement on the eastern fringes of the Cape Colony north of Port Elizabeth.
+The town was also a major stopover for travellers on their way to the interior of South Africa.

 Graaff-Reinet continued to grow and prosper in the 20th century.
 The town became a major centre for wool and mohair production and it also developed a strong manufacturing sector.
 Today, Graaff-Reinet is a thriving agricultural and industrial town.